junxit/us-congress-bills-119/metadata.md

 - 2025-02-13 — Introduced in House
 - 2025-02-13 — Introduced in House
 - 2025-02-13 — Referred to the House Committee on Foreign Affairs.
+- 2025-05-05 — Considered under suspension of the rules. (consideration: CR H1834-1836)
+- 2025-05-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1316.
+- 2025-05-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-05-05 — Mr. Mast moved to suspend the rules and pass the bill, as amended.
+- 2025-05-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1834-1835)
+- 2025-05-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1834-1835)